kratisto/docs/pages/web_cloud/email_and_collaborative_solutions/email_pro/first_config/guide.en-gb.md

 ### Step 1: Log in to your service’s interface

-Once the Email Pro service has been created and is available :
+Once the Email Pro service has been created and is available:

 1. Log in to your [OVHcloud Control Panel](/links/manager).
-1. Click on the `Web Cloud`{.action} tab.
+1. Open the `Web Cloud`{.action} section.
 1. Click `Email Pro`{.action}.
-1. Select the platform concerned.
+1. Select the service concerned.

 > [!primary]
 >